kinggeorges12/JellyBridge/README.md

 ![Manage Discover Library](Screenshots/Manage.png)

 - **Automated Library Refresh**: Automatically refreshes all Jellyfin libraries containing the JellyBridge library directory after each sync
-- **Hide Existing Discover Content**: Excludes movies and shows from the JellyBridge library if they already exist in your other Jellyfin libraries
+- **Hide Existing Discover Content**: Excludes movies and series from the JellyBridge library if they already exist in your other Jellyfin libraries
 - **Favorite Cleanup**: Unfavorite items from the JellyBridge library after requesting them from Jellyseerr
 - **Network Folders**: Creates separate folders for each selected network service so you can organize networks into different Jellyfin libraries
 - **Network Folders Setup**